chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 58:
+1. Yesterday and the days before, I submitted my Udaconnect project and passed it after two attempts.
+Yay!
+2. Today I completed the Observability prerequisites for the project.
+I am also now in lesson 4.1 of Tracing.
+Working to complete these TODO items below listed in README.
+Posted my updates to my GitHub repo.
+Create a Basic Dashboard - Describe SLO/SLI - Creating SLI metrics - Create a Dashboard to measure our SLIs - Tracing our Flask App - Jaeger in Dashboards - Report Error -Creating SLIs and SLOs - Building KPIs for our plan - Final Dashboard
+3. Busy with work and with Georgia Tech projects.
+---
 Day 57:
 1. Yesterday and the days before, I loaded a bitnami kafka container.
 2. Today I attended KubeCon conference, joining I was eliminated in the first stage of the KubeCon Cup battlesnake challenge.
 I didn't write enough code to avoid hitting other snake.
 My entry is the one called "Kubecon Cup 2021" in [this video](https://drive.google.com/file/d/1tYvnpSZUqDE-Dof68sFTdY1QHWy1xn1d/view).
 Posted my updates to my GitHub repo.